flexits/HotCornersWin/README.md

 * Windows Ink Workspace

 ### TODO list:
+* Ignore actions if mouse button is pressed (on dragging) — implemented, needs testing
 * Custom actions (commands and hotkeys)
-* Ignore actions if mouse button is pressed (on dragging)
-* Auto-disable if a full-screen app is running
+* Auto-disable if a full-screen app is running (consider [SHQueryUserNotificationState()](https://github.com/kruizer23/hotframefx/issues/5#issuecomment-1470891647))
+* Adjustable delay before triggering an action (set separately for different corners)
+* Open Settings with a single click on the icon
+* Prevent multiple instances
+* Autostart settings
+* Win11-friendly UI and icons redesign

 ### Attributions: